SciML/Catalyst.jl/docs/src/tutorials/bifurcation_diagram.md

 J = (u,p) -> oprob.f.jac(u,p,0)
 ```

 Now, we fetch the required packages to create the bifurcation diagram.
-We also  bundle the information we have compiled so far into a "`BifurcationProblem`".
+We also bundle the information we have compiled so far into a `BifurcationProblem`.
 ```@example ex1
 using BifurcationKit, Plots, LinearAlgebra, Setfield bprob = BifurcationProblem(F, oprob.u0, oprob.p, (@lens _[findfirst(first.(p).==bif_par)]); recordFromSolution = (x, p) -> x[findfirst(first.(u0).==plot_var)], J=J)
 ```
-Next, we need to specify the input options for the pseudo-arclength continuation method which produces the diagram..
+Next, we need to specify the input options for the pseudo-arclength continuation method which produces the diagram.
 ```@example ex1
 bopts = ContinuationPar(dsmax = 0.05,        # Maximum arclength value of the pseudo-arc length continuation method.
                         dsmin = 1e-4,        # Minimum arclength value of the pseudo-arc length continuation method.